The Connectivity of the Dual: Notation and basic results

 \item Bridges can be inside different faces.
 If for a face of $G'$ we have that all bridges inside this face are inside no other face of $G'$, we call this face {\em simple}, otherwise {\em bridged}.
 Note that if a face $f$ is bridged, there is at least one other bridged face $f'$ with which $f$ shares bridges, but there could be more.

-\item Let $G$ be an embedded graph, $G'$ a subgraph with an embedding induced by $G$ and $f$ a simple face of $G$.
+\item Let $G$ be an embedded multigraph, $G'$ a subgraph with an embedding induced by $G$ and $f$ a simple face of $G'$.
 We define the {\em internal component} of $f$ as follows: we first replace each vertex $v$ that occurs $k>1$ times in the facial walk around $f$ by pairwise different vertices $v_1,\dots ,v_k$.
-If the angle at the $i$-th occurence of $v$ is $(v,x),(v,y)$, the neighbours of $v_i$ and the rotational order are given by all edges $(v,z)$ in the cyclic order around $v$ from $(v,x)$ to $(v,y)$ -- including $(v,x)$ and $(v,y)$.
-The internal component of $f$ is then given by all vertices on the modified boundary walk (which is now a simple cycle) of $f$ together with all bridges inside $f$.
-So the boundary corresponding to $f$ in the internal component of $f$ is always a simple cycle.
+If the angle at the $i$-th occurence of $v$ is $(v,x),(v,y)$, the neighbours of $v_i$ and the rotation are given by all edges $(v,z)$ in the cyclic order around $v$ from $(v,x)$ to $(v,y)$ -- including $(v,x)$ and $(v,y)$.
+The internal component of $f$ is then given by all vertices and edges on the modified boundary walk (which is now a simple cycle) of $f$ together with all bridges inside $f$.
+This implies that the boundary corresponding to $f$ in the internal component of $f$ is always a simple cycle.

 If the internal component of a simple face $f$ has genus $0$, we call this face a {\em simple internally plane} face, otherwise a {\em simple internally non-plane} face.